qingkaikong/blog/2017_15_using_virtualenv/README.md

 Many times, we find ourselves need to use some of the python packages that we don't want to install in our system or certain version.
-For example, with panadas updated to version 0.20.2, but you find out you have some old codes depend on the version 0.19.2.
-In this situation, using a virtual enviroment to manage it will be really handy.
-Or you find some cool python packages online, but they require python 3 instead of 2.
+For example, with pandas updated to version 0.20.2, but you find out you have some old codes depend on the version 0.19.2.
+In this situation, using a virtual environment to manage it will be really handy.
+Or you find some cool python packages online, but they require Python 3 instead of 2.
 This week, I will write here what I usually do in these situations.

 ## Using Virtualenv